Frugal Luxury living doesn’t mean you must compromise the small things you enjoy to save a few dollars.

 We’re here to say that by doing so, we don’t have to look cheap or feel we must let go of the good life.

-The last thing people want is not to enjoy life’s little things, such as ice cream with friends, shopping for their favourite outfits, or even logging in to bet on L7B Canada
+The last thing people want is to miss out on life’s little things, such as ice cream with friends, or shopping for their favourite outfits.

 10 Tips for Frugal Luxury Living